 hearing problems, ringing in your ears;

-severe dizziness, spinning sensation, balance problems, feeling like you might pass out;
+severe dizziness, spinning sensation, balance problems;

 Common side effects may include:

-fever, cough, throat pain, hoarse voice; or
+cough, sore throat, hoarse voice;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Bethkis (tobramycin inhalation)?
+What other drugs will affect Bethkis?

 More about Bethkis (tobramycin)

 - During Pregnancy or Breastfeeding